MrPio/ProgettoEsameOOP_Morelli-Mazzatenta/README.md

 <a name="description"></a>
 ## 📋 Description of the Project 📋 <div align="right"> [📘](#index)
-NutritionStats offer a management on nutrition data provided by the user.
-It can calculate statistics on a given period of time and on a specific sector.
-User can use these data to find the _mean_ value of his weight, the _variance_ of his lipid intake or the _percentage_ of proteins above macronutrients.
-This rest api works using Edamam's free database, which provides nutritional values on a given food name, and stores in a model (description below).
+NutritionStats offers a management of nutrition data provided by the user.
+It can calculate statistics on a given period and a specific sector.
+Users can use these data to find the _mean_ value of their weight, the _variance_ of their lipid intake or the _percentage_ of proteins above macronutrients.
+This rest API works using Edamam's free database, which provides nutritional values on a given food name, and stores in a model (description below).

-In order to calculate useful statistics some good data are needed, so the client should register his consumptions.
+To calculate useful statistics some good data are needed, so the client should register his consumption.
-This can be done by adding `Food` by its name or by its ean code to one of the following meals of each day:
+This can be done by adding `Food` by its name or by its EAN code to one of the following meals of each day:
 - `Breakfast`
 - `Lunch`
 - `Snack`
 - `Dinner`

-The food names or the ean codes provide new instances of `Food` filled with the values of the following nutrition filtered in the response of Edamam/Chomp api:
+The food names or the EAN codes provide new instances of `Food` filled with the values of the following nutrition filtered in the response of Edamam/Chomp API:
 - `Carbohydrate`
 - `Protein`
 - `Lipid`